bssrdf/federal-tax-prep/README.md

 ### Adding Forms

-      - Add the original form to templates.
+      - Add the blank PDF form to `templates/{tax_year}/` folder.
+        Download latest from IRS: https://www.irs.gov/downloads/irs-pdf
-      - Add a new Python file to the form in forms.
+      - Add a new Python file for the form to `forms/`.
 Like the other files, it should have `fill_in_form` and `build_data` functions.
-      - Add a keyfile for the form to keyfiles.
-Running `python forms/utils.py [form PDF]` can help by identifying the field names; you'll need to create the readable names manually though.
+      - Add a keyfile for the form to `keyfiles/{tax_year}/`.
+Running `python pdf_utils/dump_file.py path/to/template.pdf` will identify field names; you'll need to create the readable names manually though.
       - If applicable, add "magic numbers" to `forms/constants.py`